meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 The sample agent can be found [TODO: Git repo](https://github.com), clone it to your Cloud Shell.
 Install its dependencies in a Python virtual environment.

-Set up the authentication to use Agent Platform Authentication (API keys are not allowed).
-Start and seed the Firestore emulator using the provided `setup-emulator.sh` script and launch the ADK web playground.
+Set up the authentication to use Agent Platform Authentication (API keys are not allowed!).
+Start the database emulator using the provided `start-database-emulator.sh` script and launch the ADK web playground.

 Verify that you get relevant answers when the agent is prompted with the test queries.